ljw1004/csharpspec/csharp/expressions.md

 *  Starting with the closest enclosing namespace declaration, continuing with each enclosing namespace declaration, and ending with the containing compilation unit, successive attempts are made to find a candidate set of extension methods:
    * If the given namespace or compilation unit directly contains non-generic type declarations `Ci` with eligible extension methods `Mj`, then the set of those extension methods is the candidate set.
-   * If namespaces imported by using namespace directives in the given namespace or compilation unit directly contain non-generic type declarations `Ci` with eligible extension methods `Mj`, then the set of those extension methods is the candidate set.
+   * If types `Ci` imported by *using_static_declarations* and directly declared in namespaces imported by *using_namespace_directive*s in the given namespace or compilation unit directly contain eligible extension methods `Mj`, then the set of those extension methods is the candidate set.
 *  If no candidate set is found in any enclosing namespace declaration or compilation unit, a compile-time error occurs.
 *  Otherwise, overload resolution is applied to the candidate set as described in ([Overload resolution](expressions.md#overload-resolution)).
 If no single best method is found, a compile-time error occurs.
 *  `C` is the type within which the best method is declared as an extension method.